 - Ace Combat The Equestrian War has Red Cyclone as a Racism Theorist; he wants to create a world where only the strong live while the weak are mercilessly slaughtered.

-- Pony POV Series has Strife, Anthropomorphic Personification of Natural Selection, a more realistic version of the Social Darwinist.
+- Strife, Anthropomorphic Personification of Natural Selection, a more realistic version of the Social Darwinist.
 She is a Blood Knight who has no intention of letting her prey escape, and she knows that she is far more powerful than any mortal, but she at least fights battles personally instead of wiping her foes out instantly, because she believes every being has the right to prove itself and fight for its survival.
+When she's not being an antagonist, her usual duty is to help populations survive by engineering situations that force them to improve and grow stronger.
+She is disgusted by beings who wantonly kill without giving the victims at least a chance at survival, saying that spits on her Concept.

 - In The Great Slave King, the strong ruling the weak ends up becoming the Slave King's modus operandi.